June is reserved for celebrating yet another writing anniversary.

 Once you are on your dream path, it may not always lead you to quick and sweet success.
 As part of my second writing anniversary in June 2019 I encouraged you to BE PATIENT AND TRUST YOUR JOURNEY.

 June accidentally offers us an opportunity for a mid-year reflection.
-Before another year passes by, we still have the chance to change our daily routines in a way that fits better with our goals and dreams.
+Before another year passes by, in the next six months we still have the chance to change our daily routines in a way that fits better with our goals and dreams.

 Especially under the current circumstances where while in “survival” mode it’s even easier to move away from or even give up on your dreams or personal aspirations.